 Get in a boat and start paddling!

-Attend an Introduction to Flatwater Racing Course
+Attend an Introduction to Flatwater Racing Course or Informal Introductory Session

 Details of the courses can be found on our Flatwater Racing Training page.